 Morgan Stanley Financial Advisor Lori Sackler looks at how the Millennial generation is becoming a driving force of impact investing in the current investment world.

-I recently completed a course of study to receive a special designation at the Firm that will reflect my knowledge of family wealth management.
+I recently completed a course of study to receive a special designation at the firm, Family Wealth Director.
 During an intense six months, I diligently studied the complicated world of highly affluent families and the complex personal and financial challenges they face.
 One issue that is of considerable concern is successfully transmitting family values to a younger generation and integrating the next generation into the wealth strategy and goals of the family.

 The millennial generation, now the largest and most educated segment in the work force, according to Pew Research, is currently one of the driving forces in a growing area in the investment world, what Morgan Stanley refers to as "impact investing.”
 They are more focused on sustainability in their consumer behavior than the overall investor population, which is carrying over to their investment choices.

-They can educate the “elders” on the different types, whether it be thematic investing, focusing on themes such as sustainable water, low carbon, clean energy, women, etc. or values based investing, seeking to restrict exposure to specific objectionable industries and companies or ESG integration, choosing investments based on the environment, social and governance criteria, it is an opportunity to engage in my favorite topic, the "the Money talk."
+They can educate the “elders” on the different types, whether it be thematic investing, focusing on themes such as sustainable water, low carbon, clean energy, women, etc. or values based investing, seeking to restrict exposure to specific objectionable industries and companies or environmental, social and governance (ESG) integration, choosing investments based on the environment, social and governance criteria, it is an opportunity to engage in my favorite topic, the "the Money talk."

 Think about it: you give them a seat at the table to educate and inform you on options for "impact investing" and you ultimately over time, see them taking on a bigger role in contributing to the larger family wealth plan.